ee13zackhan/ee13zackhan.github.io/ABM/README.md

 https://ee13zackhan.github.io/ or alternatively you can open the webpages locally through the documentation folder

-If you would like to use or reproduce the model please read and abide by the LICENSE file
+Please read the LICENSE file.